 This is how you create that differentiated experience and you are not beholden to another platform to reach your audience.

 Having customers’ first-party data by your side, you can serve them in better ways each time because you know more about them.
-With the help of the data, you can understand their pain points, purchasing habits, and behaviors.
+Leveraging customer data allows you to gain insights into their pain points, purchasing habits, and behaviors.
 With this knowledge, you can deliver tailored solutions and offerings that address their specific needs at the right time, maximizing customer satisfaction.

 Every profitable business needs to scale at some point in time.
 And customer retention helps a lot in the scalability of a business.

 This is an area where you can build a retention system through a strong email ecosystem, good customer interactions, and experience.

 And again, when you bring more customers in the door that email automation system is going to scale up with them at each level because you’ve built out an understanding of what the customer life cycle looks like.

-If you have an understanding of “how much money am I going to bring in from repeat customers every month?” your business is going to have a lot more strong and more stable foundation.
+If you have an understanding of “how much money am I going to bring in from repeat customers every month?” your business is going to have a stronger and more stable foundation.

 We always measure this in terms of your retention, like how much repeat revenue are you driving each month.
 What is your repurchase rate on Shopify.